• Mental Health

 They can either demonstrate avoidant or antisocial behaviors, withdrawing from peers, or bullying others.
 They might also be either very fearful of adults or overly trusting, developing fast dependencies.3,5,7

-Experiencing abuse, neglect or a traumatic loss of a loved one is the most common cause of abandonment issues, especially when these occur in early childhood.
-It is generally believed that the first year of life is especially impactful to a child’s development and that a child’s attachment style is formed by age 5.3
+Abandonment issues that begin in childhood are almost always the result of Adverse Childhood Experiences (or ACE’s), which describe different types of stressful and traumatic experiences.
+Experiencing abuse, neglect, or a traumatic loss of a loved one is the most common cause of abandonment issues, especially when these occur in early childhood.
+It is generally believed that the first year of life is especially impactful to a child’s development and that a child’s attachment style is formed by age five.3

 While experiencing trauma in childhood is more likely to lead to insecure attachment, experiences later on in life may also cause insecure attachments and abandonment fears.
-For instance, being in an emotionally, physically or sexually abusive relationship, being cheated on or betrayed, or experiencing rejection as an adult could trigger these fears.
+For instance, being in an emotionally, physically, or sexually abusive relationship, being cheated on or betrayed, or experiencing rejection as an adult could trigger these fears.

 Because abandonment issues are closely linked to childhood traumas, research done on the long-term effects of childhood trauma may also apply to those with abandonment issues.
 One of the most widely referenced studies on these topics was a study on the long-term effects of Adverse Childhood Experiences.